ory/sdk/clients/client/go/docs/NormalizedProjectRevisionThirdPartyProvider.md

 `func (o *NormalizedProjectRevisionThirdPartyProvider) UnsetFedcmConfigUrl()`

 UnsetFedcmConfigUrl ensures that no value is present for FedcmConfigUrl, not even an explicit nil
+### GetFrontChannelLogout

+`func (o *NormalizedProjectRevisionThirdPartyProvider) GetFrontChannelLogout() bool`

+GetFrontChannelLogout returns the FrontChannelLogout field if non-nil, zero value otherwise.

+### GetFrontChannelLogoutOk

+`func (o *NormalizedProjectRevisionThirdPartyProvider) GetFrontChannelLogoutOk() (*bool, bool)`

+GetFrontChannelLogoutOk returns a tuple with the FrontChannelLogout field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetFrontChannelLogout

+`func (o *NormalizedProjectRevisionThirdPartyProvider) SetFrontChannelLogout(v bool)`

+SetFrontChannelLogout sets FrontChannelLogout field to given value.

+### HasFrontChannelLogout

+`func (o *NormalizedProjectRevisionThirdPartyProvider) HasFrontChannelLogout() bool`

+HasFrontChannelLogout returns a boolean if a field has been set.

 ### GetId

 `func (o *NormalizedProjectRevisionThirdPartyProvider) GetId() string`